P-p-H-d/mlib/README.md

 ##### M\_EACH(item, container, oplist|type)

-This macro enables to iterate over the given 'container' of oplist 'oplist' or of type 'type' with a globally registered oplist.
+This macro iterates over the given 'container' of oplist 'oplist' (or of type 'type' with a globally registered oplist) and sets 'item' to reference one different element of the container for each iteration of the loop.

+'item' is a created pointer variable to the contained type of the container, only available within the 'for' loop.
+There can only have one M\_EACH per line.
 It shall be used after the for C keyword to perform a loop over the container.
-'item' will be a created pointer variable to the underlying type of the given container.
-This variable is only available within the 'for' loop.
-There can only have one M\_EACH per line.
 The order of the iteration depends on the given container.

 Example: